 The World’s Largest Dinosaur

 Yup, it’s kitsch, but you don’t want to miss the chance to see the world’s largest dinosaur and check that off your bucket list.
 It’s 25 metres (86 feet) tall, and you can climb the stairs to the top and look out from its jaws.
 It cost over a million dollars to build.
-This big dinosaur is located at the Drumheller visitor information centre, where you can pick up a good map and information about what to see along the trail.
+This big dinosaur is located at the Drumheller visitor information centre, where you can pick up a good map and information about what to see along the dinosaur trail in Alberta.

 Royal Tyrell Museum of Palaeontology